shreyagummadi/Robot_Programming/RWA-2/Assignment2/README.md

 There is one file for this project:
 	group11-rwa2.zip
 To run the file, extract and open the workspace in any IDE and run the main.cpp file.
-The zip file also contains a maze.txt file, make sure to that it is stored in the workspace for the code to run.
-Otherwise. specify the location address in the code.
+The zip file also contains a maze.txt file, make sure that it is stored in the workspace for the code to run.
+Otherwise specify the location address in the code.

 Overview
 ========